binaryage/totalspaces-web/faq.md

 Use this command at the command line:

-defaults write com.binaryage.TotalSpaces sendGrowlNotifications YES
+<code>defaults write com.binaryage.TotalSpaces sendGrowlNotifications YES</code>

 then restart TotalSpaces.